Weiss Hall, Room 218

 Book Chapters (Peer Reviewed)

-Pompper, D. (accepted for publication).
+Pompper, D. (2016).
 Management with glass borders: Women and expatriate experience barriers.
 In J. P. Fyke, J. Faris, & P. M. Buzzanell (Eds.), Cases in organizational and managerial communication: Stretching boundaries.
 London: Routledge.

 Pompper, D. (2014).
 Interrogating inequalities perpetuated in a feminized field: Using Critical Race Theory and the intersectionality lens to render visible that which should not be disaggregated.
 In C. Damon and K. Demetrious (Eds.), Gender and public relations: Critical perspectives on voice, image, and identity (pp. 67-86).
 Routledge New Directions in Public Relations and Communication Research series.